Guadalupe Bridge Replacement Project

-In addition to Caltrain's passenger service, the railroad bridges are used by Union Pacific Railroad (UPRR) freight service; Amtrak passenger service; and by the Altamont Commuter Express (ACE) and Capitol Corridor to reach the Tamien Yard.
+In addition to Caltrain's passenger service, the railroad bridges are used by Union Pacific Railroad (UPRR) freight service, Amtrak passenger service, and by the Altamont Commuter Express (ACE) and Capitol Corridor.

-- Because the southbound bridge was constructed in 1990, full replacement is not necessary and extension of the southern end of the bridge structure is needed to reduce river flow speeds and riverbank erosion.
+- Because the southbound bridge was constructed in 1990, full replacement is not necessary; however, the southern end of the bridge structure will be extended due to river flow speeds and riverbank erosion.
+The bridge will be 250 feet with the extension.

 - Environmental Planning & Review: Fall 2019 - Summer 2021